Chapter 11 : Chapter Eleven - Avrille

 After a couple hours in the library yielded nothing, I trudged back up the marble stairs to my rooms.
-When I entered, I saw that everything for bed had been prepared for me as it was every night.
-There was a warm fire burning in the fireplace, and a pile of freshly laundered clothes sat folded on my turned-down bed.
+When I entered, I saw that everything for bed had been prepared for me already, as it was every night.
+There was a warm fire burning in the hearth, and a pile of freshly laundered clothes sat folded on my turned-down bed.
 As I put away my clothes, I called for Caligula, wanting to give him a hug since I hadn’t seen him all day long.
 After a few minutes of calling and Caligula not appearing, I started to become worried.

 I had no idea where to begin looking.
-I knew he would be safe enough by himself, but that still didn’t keep me from feeling anxious.
-What if he found the castle to be so exciting that he decided to never come back to my room?
+I knew he’d be safe enough by himself, but that still didn’t keep me from feeling anxious.
+What if he found the castle to be so exciting that he decided to never come back to my rooms?
 What if he somehow managed to slip out a door leading outside or jump out of a ground-floor window?
 Having no real options, I decided to just start wandering around and hope luck was on my side tonight.

 “—Shut up!”
 Fred hissed back.

 I stopped in front of them with my arms folded and an eyebrow raised.
 Fred looked to George, and both sighed in heavy resignation as they each produced a precariously balanced stack of cream pies.
 Their identical freckled faces were crestfallen, as if they knew for sure they’d just earned detentions.
 I, however, was not going to let enforcing a silly rule take precedence over the great windfall I’d just received from apprehending these two gentlemen.
 From what I’d heard from several different teachers, no one in the school, not even Mr. Filch, knew Hogwarts better than the Weasley twins.